SFGLab/lophos/README.md

 ## Citation / Acknowledgment

 If this tool supports your work, please cite the repository and acknowledge:
-**“Solely developed by Pranjul Mishra, under the guidance of Dr. Joanna Borkowska and Prof. Dariusz Plewczyński (Structural and Functional Genomics Laboratory).”**
+**“Developed by Pranjul Mishra, under the guidance of Dr. Joanna Borkowska and Prof. Dariusz Plewczyński (Structural and Functional Genomics Laboratory).”**

 ---